michael-m-rosenthal/shape_analysis_exercises/tasks/task_000004_orthogonal_and_special_orthogonal_group.md

 # Compute a basis for the set of skew symmetric matrices

-In section 2.1.2 from [my dissertation](https://diginole.lib.fsu.edu/islandora/object/fsu%3A254496), I describe the special orthogonal group.
+In section 2.1.2 from  my dissertation [https://diginole.lib.fsu.edu/islandora/object/fsu%3A254496](https://diginole.lib.fsu.edu/islandora/object/fsu%3A254496), I describe the special orthogonal group.
 Compute that basis $M_{1,2},\ldots M_{d-1,d}$.

 # Compute a random skew symmetric basis